k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

-## How Do I Edit the Input Arguments In a DB Query?
+## Edit the Input Arguments In a DB Query
 When creating a DB query, by default all Input fields are set to True.

 To edit an Input argument, do the following: